ParaCook: On Time-Efficient Planning for Multi-Agent Systems: Experiments

 \paragraph{SOTA LLM planners demonstrably lag behind human performance in success rate, time efficiency, and spatial optimization.} We provide human performance to answer the question: \textit{How do LLM planners compare to human performance?}

 Figure \ref{fig:human} compares human participants with top-performing LLMs on a curated subset of tasks (whose detailed results are presented in Table \ref{tab:human_subset_results}).
+Details of the human evaluation protocol and interface are provided in Appendix \ref{sec:human_gui}.
 Humans achieve a perfect 100\% success rate across all difficulty levels, highlighting their robustness in complex, long-horizon scenarios where LLMs may fail.
 The performance gap becomes particularly evident on Hard tasks.
 For instance, the top-performing model, GPT-5 with CoT, achieved a 57\% SR, whereas humans made no errors.

 In terms of efficiency, while top LLMs are competitive on easy tasks, they lag significantly as complexity increases.
 On Hard tasks, humans completed orders with an nOCT of 15.38, whereas GPT-5 required a longer time of 17.61.
 The disparity in spatial efficiency is even more stark, with humans having a pMD of just 47.75, compared to GPT-5's 143.55, indicating far more optimized movement from humans.
 Interestingly, AU is slightly lower for humans (87.13\%) than for GPT-5 (94.34\%).
 This is not due to inefficiency, but because human plans are executed so quickly that the necessary waiting time between dependent tasks constitutes a larger proportion of the total duration.
-Overall, these results demonstrate that while LLMs can produce correct and parallelized plans for less complex tasks, their execution strategies remain less temporally and spatially optimized than those of humans, particularly for high coordination demands.
+Overall, these results demonstrate that while LLMs can produce correct and parallelized plans for less complex tasks, their execution strategies remain less optimized than those of humans, particularly for high coordination demands.
+A detailed time-budget decomposition is provided in Appendix \ref{sec:time_breakdown}.